 - Nothing - No application installation restrictions are applied to devices utilizing this profile.

-- Installation blacklist - Select this option to upload a CSV file of device application package names that the device user is unable to install on their device.
+- Installation blocklist - Select this option to upload a CSV file of device application package names that the device user is unable to install on their device.
 An admin can also manually enter the package names to exclude as well.
 The list of package names is refreshed and updated whenever the policy is updated.

 - Block applications from unknown sources - Prevents a user from installing apps from sources other than the Google Play store.